ericwang1120/theoner/code/theoner/README.md

 # Theoner
-This project is the official website of [theoner](http://www.theoner.com/) which is rewitten into Angular 2 and PHP Laravel.
-Here is the front-end documentation.
+This project is the official website of [theoner](http://www.theoner.com/angular2) which is rewitten into Angular 2 and PHP Laravel.
+Here is the back-end documentation.

 ## Getting Started
 To get you started you can simply clone the `theoner` repository and install the dependencies: